Rabbi Jonah Dov Pesner

 Let me frame my comments with a story.
 And though the context was a congregation where I served as a rabbi, this story could be about any one of you!

 Cindy and Andrew joined our Reform congregation.
 She was raised Orthodox, and he conservative.
-But they wanted to enroll their two year old daughter in our early childhood center.
+But they wanted to enroll their two-year-old daughter in our early childhood center.
 Within a year, they started participating fully in our temple: Attending Shabbat, festivals and high holidays and in various family learning experiences.
-They were amazed by how joyful the tefilot were how creative the Jewish learning was and they felt engaged by the other members and the clergy.
+They were amazed by how joyful the t’fillot were, how creative the Jewish learning was, and they felt engaged by the other members and the clergy.